 Participation includes miscellaneous work and your contributions to class discussion.
 This is not a lecture course, so you need to be prepared to talk.
+If you do not attend class, you are not participating.
+Your participation total will not appear in Canvas and will only be averaged to your grade at the end of the semester.

 The revision process is central to this class, so you will be responsible for writing a minimum of two complete drafts (more may be required, but never less) for each essay.
-While only the final draft will be graded, not turning in earlier drafts on time will result in a deduction of up to one letter grade.
+While only the final draft will be graded, not turning in earlier drafts on time will result in a deduction of one letter grade from your final draft.